marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/log.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LOG, ALOG, DLOG, CLOG, ZLOG, CDLOG, exponential function, inverse, logarithm function, natural logarithm function

 .. _log:

-.. index:: LOG

-.. index:: ALOG

-.. index:: DLOG

-.. index:: CLOG

-.. index:: ZLOG

-.. index:: CDLOG

-.. index:: exponential function, inverse

-.. index:: logarithm function

-.. index:: natural logarithm function

 LOG --- Natural logarithm function
 **********************************